ZhugeKongan/MCU_AI/README.md

 # MCU_AI
-solution of run AI on the MCU
+solution of run AI on the MCU. tinyML solution for stm32 /  max78000